 "No, you cannot buy or name a star through the International Astronomical Union (IAU).
-As the IAU's mission is to promote and safeguard the science of astronomy in all its aspects, including research, education, and public outreach, this organization does not engage in the sale of star names."
+The IAU's mission is to promote and safeguard the science of astronomy in all its aspects, including research, education, and public outreach.
+This organization does not engage in the sale of star names."

 With reliable refund policy